UnifiedID2/uid2-docs-preview/preview/docs/endpoints/post-identity-map.md

 # POST /identity/map

 Map multiple email addresses, phone numbers, or their respective hashes to their raw UID2s and salt bucket IDs.
+You can also use this endpoint to check for updates to opt-out information.

 Used by: This endpoint is used mainly by advertisers and data providers.
 For details, see [Advertiser/Data Provider Integration Guide](../guides/advertiser-dataprovider-guide.md).